magento/devdocs/src/guides/v2.3/extension-dev-guide/security/mass-assignment.md

 strictly defined inside `UserInterface` with getters.
 For REST APIs, this is ensured by the Magento framework automatically, and inside the controller, we hydrate the user object retrieved from the DB with `DataObjectHelper`.

-However, because our DTO is also implemented by a class that extends `AbstractModel`, it means that it's a de facto active record of the `users` table.
+However, because our DTO is also implemented by a class that extends `AbstractModel`, it's a de facto active record of the `users` table.
 As a result, we still have the issue where we exposed the `id`, `is_admin`, and `email` properties.
 The same vulnerabilities persist.

 ## Solution

-The vulnerability can be relatively easily fixed by having a strict list of properties accepted by your controllers/service contracts that do not necessarily correlate with the storage schema.
+The vulnerability can be fixed relatively easily by having a strict list of properties accepted by your controllers/service contracts that do not necessarily correlate with the storage schema.
 This can be achieved by using operation-specific DTOs instead of persistence-layer DTOs.